stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 behind the strangled corpse of the explorer, and before he could be restrained, had put an end to all three of his children; the two who were never seen, and the son who had run away.
-Nevil Jermyn died in the successful defence of his own two-year-old son, who had apparently been included in the old man&rsquo;s madly murderous scheme.
+Nevil Jermyn died in the successful defence of his own two-year-old son, who had apparently been included in the old man's madly murderous scheme.
 Sir Robert himself, after repeated attempts at suicide and a stubborn refusal to utter any articulate sound, died of apoplexy in the second year of his confinement.